Influence Maximization with Bandits: Regret Minimization Algorithms

-\note[Laks]{Check if the abbreviation MC is introduced earlier!} We first formally define the notion of regret, tailored to the IM problem.
-Intuitively, given a seed budget $k$, we select seed sets $S_s$ of size $k$ in each round $s$, each corresponding to a superarm $E_{S_s}$.
-By selecting seeds under imperfect knowledge, we achieve suboptimal spread.
-Let $\vecmu$ denote the vector of true influence probabilities of the network edges.
-Let $r_{\vecmu}(E_S)$ denote the reward from playing the superarm $E_S$, under the true means $\vecmu$.
-For IM, $r_{\vecmu}(E_S) = \bar{\sigma(S)}$, i.e., spread of $S$ under the IC model, using the true influence probabilities.
-Let $opt_{\vecmu} = max_{S:|S|=k} \sigma(S)$, i.e., the optimal spread.

-\eat{ Recall that computing $\sigma_{IC}(S)$ is \#P-hard \cite{kempe2003maximizing} and finding the optimal seed set is NP-compete \cite{kempe2003maximizing}.
-However, using Monte Carlo (MC) simulations to estimate the spread for a given seed set, and using the well-known greedy algorithm, we can get a $(1-1/e-\epsilon)$-approximation.
-Alternatively, following the more recent TIM algorithm \cite{Tang2014Influence}, one can use reverse reachable (RR) sets for spread estimation which is more efficient than using MC simulations.
-Motivated by this, we can assume the existence of an $(1-\frac{1}{e}, 1-\frac{1}{|E|})$-approximation oracle.
-Notice that there is inherent randomness in the seed set output by the oracle because of the randomness involved in spread estimation, whether one uses MC simulations or RR sets. }

-If the true influence probabilities are known, using the oracle, we can achieve a spread of $\alpha\cdot\beta\cdot opt_{\vecmu}$. \eat{Suppose the CMAB game is played for $T$ rounds, i.e., $T$ rounds of seed selections.} Let $\algo$ be any strategy used for choosing seeds in successive rounds.
-We let $S_s^{\algo}$ be the seed set chosen by $\algo$ in round $s$.
-There is a clear tradeoff between exploring and exploiting: exploiting improves the quality of seeds selected, but only relative to the current knowledge of influence probabilities, which may be imperfect; exploring improves the knowledge of influence probabilities, but at the expense of choosing seeds of lower quality.
-The regret incurred by $\algo$ can be quantified as

-where the expectation is over the randomness in the seed sets output by the oracle.
-We now discuss several strategies for seed selection over the rounds.
-The strategies, given as Algorithms~\ref{alg:CUCB}-\ref{alg:epsilon-initial}, invoke the subroutines in Algorithms~\ref{alg:explore}-\ref{alg:update}.
-Given a network $G$ and budget $k$, Algorithm~\ref{alg:explore} outputs a random subset of $V$ of size $k$ as the seed set.
-Algorithm~\ref{alg:exploit}, on the same input, consults an oracle and outputs the seed set of size $k$ that maximizes the spread according to current mean estimates.
-Algorithm~\ref{alg:update} examines the latest cascade $c$ and updates the parameters using the desired feedback mechanism $M$.
+As can be seen from Algorithm~\ref{algo:CMAB-for-IM}, the basic components in the framework are the EXPLORE, EXPLOIT and UPDATE subroutines.
+EXPLORE outputs a random subset $S$ of size $k$ as the seed set, whereas EXPLOIT consults the oracle $O$ and outputs the seed set that (approximately) maximizes the spread according to current mean estimates $\vec{\hatmu}$.
+UPDATE examines the latest cascade $c$ and updates the parameters using the desired feedback mechanism $M$.
+Thus UPDATE may correspond to edge-level feedback Eq. (\ref{eq:EL}) or node-level feedback with frequentist update (\ref{sec:NLF}) or node-level feedback with MLE update (\ref{sec:NLN}).
+In the remainder of this section, we give four ways to instantiate algorithm $\algo$.
+They all invoke the subroutines the EXPLORE, EXPLOIT and UPDATE subroutines.